emoriarty/blog/src/pages/beyond-merge/index.md

 1———2———3———A1———A2———B1———A2
 ```

-The above picture shows how the the origin branch conserves a linear order
+The above figure shows how the the origin branch conserves a linear order
 according to the working blocks and not by timestamps.

 A convenient way to prevent conflicts while working on a feature branch is to